broeneatsdinner/fifa-worldcup-JSON/README.md

 __The data file is updated every 5 minutes (approximately) during live matches.__

+## Efficacy

+Mike Riordan called this cool.
+Therefore, success is imminent if not already achieved.

 ## Usage

 To use the data in your app, you can use this link: